-That’s why you should at least consider integrating live chat on your website.
+That’s why you should consider integrating live chat on your website.

-The most important question that every customer is asking in the lead up to Christmas: “when will it arrive?”
+The most important question that every customer is asking in the lead up to Christmas is “when will it arrive?”

 Make sure the delivery time and shipping costs are clear for all the products on your website.
 If there’s an option for local pickup or if the product is available in stores, highlight that as well.

 You can also include this information in your promotional emails, like The Body Shop did:

 Pro tip: offer guest checkout and/or a buy-now-pay-later option so your visitors have a seamless checkout experience.
 Online marketplaces often add support for digital wallets to speed up checkout even more.

 When people are buying gifts for others, it’s often a guessing game.
 That’s why returns are so common… maybe it was the wrong size, the wrong color, or the recipient already had one.
 It happens!

 Make sure that customers can return products easily.
 Highlighting your return conditions in detail increases trust and helps your visitors feel confident making a purchase.